jfcloutier/karma_system/design_notes/acting.md

   * If the directive activation is already experienced as `executed` do nothing
   * Else if all sub-directives are observed as `executed`
     * then the directive is experienced as `executed`
-    * else if there is a working plan, send a prediction error with actual value `planned`
+    * send a prediction error with actual value `executed`
   * Else if the directive no longer corresponds to a current experience
     * send a prediction error with actual value `not_relevant`
   * Else if the directive activation is experienced as `failed` (any planned sub-directive activation is observed to be failed)
     * send a prediction error with actual value `failed`
   * Else if the directive activation is experience as `planned`
+    * the activation is now experienced as `executing`
     * if the plan contains goals as directives
       * predict to each umwelt CA an `executed` activation experience for each directive in the directive's plan
     * if the directive's plan contains commands as sub-directives, i.e. it prescribes a "movement"